rakutentech/android-miniapp/.github/CONTRIBUTING.md

 **Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.

 ## Changelog Guidelines
-All changes will be documented [in this file](https://github.com/rakutentech/android-miniapp/blob/master/CHANGELOG.md) by ordering chronologically for each version with the following format.
+All changes will be documented using a [CHANGELOG](https://github.com/rakutentech/android-miniapp/blob/master/CHANGELOG.md) by writing chronologically for each version with the following format:

 ```
 Release Version (YYYY-MM-DD)